-Sweet, delicious and flavorful macadamia nut is one of the popular edible nuts packed with notable health-benefiting nutrients.
+Sweet, delicious and flavorful macadamia nut is one of the lovely edible nuts packed with important health-benefiting nutrients.
 Botanically, macadamia belongs to the family of Proteaceae, in the genus: Macadamia.
-Some of common names include Australia nut, Queensland nut, bush nut, etc.
+Some of the common names include Australia nut, Queensland nut, bush nut, etc.

 Scientific name: Macadamia integrifolia.